nevali/Baird/walkthroughs/index.md

 ---

-This section contains process walkthroughs: step-by-step recipes for how to accomplish different kinds of things with the different parts of Project Baird.
+This section contains process walkthroughs: step-by-step recipes for how to accomplish different kinds of things with the various parts of Project Baird.

 To aid in readability, none of these walkthroughs describe the caching procedures which would ordinary take place — they assume a clean slate.